vvaidy/Qo-DL/README.md

 - Download from list or URLs - put your urls inside a text file named "list.txt" in the current working dir (one per line), then load up Qobuz-DL and input "list" into the console.
 - Fixed crash which would happen if you were to download the same album again already with booklet.pdf inside of it.
 - Improved code of checking if files exist and deleting them if they do.
+## 31st Jan 19 - Release 3c ##
+Nothing major.
+- x86 binary added.
+Untested as I don't have any machines running on x86 OSs or a VM set up.
+- Put back in the accidentally removed line that prints "(album artist) - (album title)" at the top of the console while downloading albums.
 # Misc Info
 Tested on Python v3.6.7.
 Used libraries: